nagymark06/odin-css-practice/README.md

-# odin-css-practiceIn this repo I am going to practice my CSS skills.
+In this repo I am going to practice my CSS skills.